AlenaSmolenchuk/DataBaseLabs/README.md

 # Data Base Labs

-In this repository you can see several laboratory works in the SQL language implemented in PostgreSQL15
+In this repository you can see several laboratory works in the SQL language implemented in PostgreSQL